r-wambui/Agro-detect-model/docs/index.md

 This is used to calculate dimensions after a max pool layer

 <img src="https://latex.codecogs.com/gif.latex?O=(\frac{W}{K})">

+Where;

+    O - The output height/width
+    W - The input height/width(after convolutional layer) K - The kernel size of the max pool layer

 We will create a **sample CNN model of this architecture**: